LacunaSoftware/PkiSuiteSamples/python/README.md

 1. Set the `FLASK_APP` environment variable to define the name of the application that should be run: `FLASK_APP=sample`

+1. In order to accept test certificates you need to set the environment: variable `FLASK_ENV="development`

 1. Run the web application: `flask run`

 1. Access the URL http://localhost:5000